NvChad/nvchad.github.io/docs/config/Mappings.md

 return M
 ```

-- `abc` and `xyz` above are arbitrary; they could, for example, be a plugin's name
+- The `abc` and `xyz` above are arbitrary; they could, for example, be a plugin's name.
-- Be sure to maintain a table structure similar to core.mappings
+- Be sure to maintain a table structure similar to core.mappings.
 - Mappings will be automatically loaded.
 You don't need to load them manually.

 ## Override default mappings